bookdash/bookdash-books/a-dancers-tale/en/index.md

 Once upon a time, not so far away, a baby called Phyllis was born for ballet.

-Two people in love, her Mom and her Dad,could not have known yet what a dancer they had.
+Two people in love, her Mom and her Dad, could not have known yet what a dancer they had.

 ![Little Phyllis dances with two other young girls for their strict ballet teacher.]({{ page.images-folder }}/02.jpg)